Premenstrual syndrome

 • exercise regularly

-• eat a healthy, balanced diet - you may find that eating frequent smaller meals (every 2-3 hours) suits you better than eating 3 larger meals a day.
+• eat a healthy, balanced diet - you may find that eating frequent smaller meals every 2-3 hours better

 • try reducing your stress by doing yoga or meditation